mahfuz225bd/naztech-intern-java-class-notes/Day 4 - 30 Aug - Ext.js/practical_class.md

 #### Using Form Submit Option

 ##### Why Should Use Form Submit Option
-- It is easy to handle with huge sets of inputs
+- It is easy to handle with huge sets of form inputs.

 ##### How to Use Form Submit to Previous Todo Project